cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      been generated consecutively, and the serial number was not checked when a cert was imported into the key store.
      This could involve using the wrong certificate when validating a message.
-     Both are fixed: The serial numbers are no generated randomly and if a new certificate is to be imported, first it is checked whether its number is already generated.
+     Both are fixed: The serial numbers are now generated randomly and if a new certificate is to be imported, first it is checked whether its number is already generated.
 If so its rejected.
    - The ciphertext-only analysis of XOR ciphertexts calculated a wrong